danielvivor/visit-bavaria-redo/README.md

 - Signup Form
   - A well-structured form collects first name, last name, and email.
   - Required fields ensure valid submissions, helping users register for updates about Bavarian events.
+- Homepage Hero Image
+The homepage opens with a full‑height background image that sets the tone for the site.
+  - It provides an immediate visual connection to Bavaria’s landscapes and draws users into the experience.
+  - The hero image helps visitors feel immersed in the theme of Bavaria.